MY WIFE PENNY

 Her brother went for a walk behind their house one day and brought back four tiger cubs.
 Now that is about as jungle as you can get.

-She recalls how her father fooled her into getting her face very close to one of the cubs and then getting her nose scratched.
+She recalled how her father fooled her into getting her face very close to one of the cubs and then getting her nose scratched.
 Her father got a good laugh out of the prank.
 He had convinced Penny that if she looked closely enough, she would see that tigers do not have nostril holes.

 Everyone slept in one room on the wood floor in their bungalow.
 There was no electricity so it got very dark at night.
 Penny went to bed every night with a bowl of water positioned in the same place about a foot from her head.
 In the middle of the night, ants would crawl in her ear and she used the water to flush out the ants.